Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 When Rhode Island Democratic Sen. Sheldon Whitehouse repeatedly pressed Kavanaugh about alcohol, the nominee shot back: "I like beer.
 I don't know if you like beer, senator, or not?
 What do you like to drink?"

-Similarly, when Minnesota Sen. Amy Klobuchar asked Kavanaugh if he’s ever blacked out while drinking, Kavanaugh said no, and then said, “I'm curious if you have.”
+Similarly, when Minnesota Sen. Amy Klobuchar asked Kavanaugh if he’d ever blacked out while drinking, Kavanaugh said no, and then said, "I'm curious if you have?"

 "I have no drinking problem, judge," Klobuchar said.